skyshin13/The-Fizz-Bizz/WRITEUP.md

 ## 1. Mission

-Home fermenters — brewers, kombucha makers, food fermenters, wine makers — track their batches across notebooks, spreadsheets, and memory.
+Home fermenters like brewers, kombucha makers, food fermenters, wine makers, track their batches across notebooks, spreadsheets, and memory.
 There is no single place to log measurements over time, visualize fermentation progress, set automated reminders, or share a batch with the community.

 Fizz Bizz is a full-stack fermentation management platform that solves exactly that.
 Users create projects for any of 12 fermentation types, log pH, specific gravity, CO₂ pressure, temperature, and ABV over time, view live trend charts, and receive automated SMS/email reminders.
-A social layer — follows, likes, comments, and a public Explore feed — lets the fermentation community share and discover each other's batches.
+A social layer including follows, likes, comments, and a public Explore feed, lets the fermentation community share and discover each other's batches.
 The platform also runs a continuous physics-based CO₂ simulation for alcohol fermentations so the chart updates even when no manual readings have been logged.

 ---